What happens in Mars, Stays in March?

 Romans Didn’t Invent Timekeeping Anyway!

-Turns out, timekeeping goes way back—way before Rome was even a thing.
+Turns out, timekeeping goes way back — way before Rome was even a thing.
 So, how did ancient civilizations mark the beginning of the year?
 And more importantly, did they also name their months after war gods, or were they a little less… dramatic?

 Pre-Romulus Timekeeping

-Before Romulus and his calendar shenanigans, civilizations across the ancient world had their own ways of tracking time—some practical, some downright mind-bending.
+Before Romulus and his calendar shenanigans, civilizations across the ancient world had their own ways of tracking time — some practical, some downright mind-bending.
 Egyptians, Greeks, and Babylonians?
 They had their own systems, each with unique twists to keep life (and taxes) in order.
-But what about other parts of the world?

 Timekeeping in the Americas